 Next, add in water, sea salt, peppercorns and a little apple cider vinegar.
 Another popular addition is bay leaf.
 You can also add in any other additional herbs and spices that you enjoy.

-If you’re making beef broth or lamb broth, you should brown any of the leftover meat or organ meat before putting it into a stockpot.
+If you’re making grass-fed beef broth or lamb broth, you should brown any of the leftover meat or organ meat before putting it into a stockpot.
 Beef bones don’t need to be cooked beforehand.
 Fish and poultry (chicken or turkey) are fine to put in a pot without browning first.
 Don’t forget to add a bit of apple cider vinegar to your pot to help draw the minerals from the bones.